RubixML/ML/docs/preprocessing.md

 | [t-SNE](transformers/t-sne.md) | | | |

 ### Feature Expansion
-Contrasting feature selection is a preprocessing step that aims to derive additional features from the dataset called feature expansion.
-Derived features are often used to add flexibility to a model by appending more degrees of freedom to the dataset.
+Feature expansion aims to derive additional features in order to add flexibility to a model by appending more degrees of freedom to the dataset.

 | Transformer | Supervised | [Stateful](transformers/api.md#stateful) | [Elastic](transformers/api.md#elastic) |
 |---|---|---|---|